Cong slams Ker govt over rehabilitation of victims in | Politics

 - India

-The opposition Congress on Monday staged a walkout in the Kerala Assembly alleging various lapses on behalf of the Left government in the rehabilitation of victims in Pettimudi, Kavalappara and Puthumala landslide disasters in which 179 lives have been lost since 2018.
+The opposition Congress on Monday staged a walkout in the Kerala Assembly alleging various lapses on behalf of the Left government in the rehabilitation of victims in Pettimudi, Kavalappara and Puthumala landslide disasters in which 179 lives have been lost since 2019 rpt 2019.

 The Congress alleged that many of the victims were still in relief camps and rented places and the government was yet to rehabilitate those who are still living in the danger zones.